Assanatou-Bah/Hotel-Booking-Cancellation-Analysis/README.md

 ### Description
 The goal of this analysis was to gain insights into the factors influencing booking cancellations, understand patterns and trends, and identify opportunities to reduce cancellations.
-The analysis was based on historical booking data spanning from 2015 to 2017, comprising of 19390 bookings.
+The analysis was based on historical booking data spanning from 2015 to 2017, comprising of 119390 bookings.

-Factors analyzed:
+Factors Analyzed:

 Overall Cancellation Overview:
-•	Total Bookings
+    Total Bookings
-•	Cancelled Bookings
-•	Non- Cancelled Bookings
+    Cancelled and Non-Cancellation Bookings
+    Cancellation rates

 Cancellation Reasons:
-•	Cancellation Reasons
-•	Frequency of Cancellation Reasons
+    Cancellation Reasons

 Lead Time and Cancellations:
-•	Average Lead Time for cancelled Bookings
+    Average Lead Time for cancelled Bookings
-•	Average Lead Time for non-cancelled Bookings
+    Average Lead Time for non-cancelled Bookings
-•	Relationship between the Lead
+    Relationship between the Lead

 ### Dataset used
 The dataset contains booking information - 119390 observations for a City Hotel and a Resort Hotel.
 Each observation represents a hotel booking between the 1st of July 2015 and 31st of August 2017, including booking that effectively arrived and booking that were canceled.
-The data is originally from the article Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.